Galapagos Islands Sharks Adventures

 First, arrive at José Joaquín de Olmedo Airport (GYE) in Guayaquil, Ecuador, South America.
 Here, our staff will greet and transfer you to your comfortable accommodation.
 Please, take your time to relax and settle down in your room.

-Note: We recommend arriving to Guayaquil one (1) to two (2) days before this Biomas Adventure’s starting day.
+Note: We recommend arriving in Guayaquil one (1) to two (2) days before this Biomas Adventure’s starting day.

-We have a suggested (NOT INCLUDED) full-day adventure to the Western Andean Slope Forest and Cocoa plantation experience.
+We have a suggested (NOT INCLUDED) full-day adventure to the Tropical Dry Forests and Cocoa plantation experience.

 Day 4

-We will meet our shark scientific host partners, who will explain every detail of the Bullhead Shark Conservation Project and why is that of your visit with Biomas Adventures is so important.
+This day we will meet our scientific shark host partners, who will explain every detail of the Bullhead Shark Conservation Project.

 Day 5

-This will be a full-day adventure science experience with our Bullhead Shark host partners.
+We’ll be heading to Floreana Island on a morning boat ride.
+This will be a full-day adventure citizen science experience with our Bullhead Shark partners.

 Day 6

-We will start early morning.
-Bullhead sharks are more active during dawn and dusk, and we will jump into the water to search for these charismatic sharks in the morning.
+Today, we will start early morning.
+Bullhead sharks are more active during dawn and dusk, and we will jump into the water to search for more of these charismatic sharks early in the morning.

 Day 7